 The arguments to the constructors are all of type xs:anyAtomicType.
 Since the expression language can be statically type checked, it is a Schema Definition Error if the type of the argument is not one of the DFDL-supported subtypes of xs:anyAtomicType,

 However, many statically type-correct values will still not be convertible to the result type.
-It is a processing error if the supplied argument value is not convertible to the constructed type.
+It is a Processing Error if the supplied argument value is not convertible to the constructed type.

 The following constructor functions for the built-in types are supported: